-- Office Equipment 20% declining balance
+- Office equipment 20% declining balance

 - Computer equipment 30% declining balance

 - Laboratory equipment 20% declining balance

+- Manufacturing equipment 20% declining balance

 (d) Impairment

 Financial assets

 A financial asset not carried at fair value through profit or loss is assessed at each reporting date to determine whether there is objective evidence that it is impaired.
 A financial asset is impaired if objective evidence indicates that a loss event has occurred after the initial recognition of the asset, and that the loss event had a negative effect on the estimated future cash flows of that asset that can be estimated reliably.